Field horsetail

 3 products

-Field horsetail, also known simply as horsetail or shavegrass, was already part of our flora around 400 million years ago.
-At that time it grew as tall as a tree and was found in European forests alongside other plants such as giant ferns.
-Because the plant has no flowers, it reproduces each year through spores.
-Field horsetail can be recognized in spring by its light brown, branchless shoots, which resemble mushrooms.
-Toward summer these shoots wither and make way for the green shoots that contain the important and healthy ingredients.
+As early as around 400 million years ago, the field horsetail – also known as horsetail or zinnkraut – was present in our flora.
+At that time, it was as tall as a tree and grew in European forests alongside other plants, such as giant ferns.
+As the plant has no flowers, it reproduces every year via spores.
+You can recognise field horsetail by looking out for light-brown, branchless shoots in spring, which resemble mushrooms.
+Towards summer, these shoots wither and make way for the green shoots, which contain the important and healthy nutrients.
 These remain until autumn.
-These summer shoots are reminiscent of small conifers because of their special shape.
-Several small green branches grow from each stem.
-These replace the plant's leaves and have a diameter of around 3 to 5 millimeters.
-Although they look slightly bushy, they feel very hard.
-It is a perennial plant that grows to around 10 to 50 centimeters high.
-It is odorless and grows in Europe and northern Asia on fields, meadows or arable land.
-An important detail is the lowest segment of the plant.
+Due to their distinctive shape, these summer shoots are reminiscent of small conifers.
+Several small, green twigs grow from each stem.
+These replace the plant’s leaves and have a diameter of approximately 3 to 5 millimetres.
+Although they look slightly bushy, they feel very hard to the touch.
+It is a perennial plant that grows to a height of approximately 10 to 50 centimetres.
+It is odourless and grows in Europe and North Asia in fields, meadows or farmlands.
+An important detail is the lowest joint of the plant.
 This is longer than the sheath of the main shoot.
-You should pay attention to this when picking, because there is a risk of confusing it with marsh horsetail, which is poisonous and likes to grow in damp areas.
+Care should be taken to note this when picking, as there is a risk of confusing it with marsh horsetail, which is poisonous and commonly grows in damp areas.

-Field horsetail is characterized by its high silica content.
-In the past, the herb was used to polish pots and was considered a kind of sandpaper.
-Pots were often made of tin, which is how the German name "Zinnkraut" came about.
-It also contains other beneficial ingredients.
-Field horsetail was already used as a herbal remedy in the Middle Ages.
-Later, however, it fell into oblivion.
-It was only Pastor Sebastian Kneipp, regarded as the founder of hydrotherapy, who consciously used the herb again and appreciated its ingredients.
-The green summer shoots in particular contain many useful components.
-Around 10 percent mineral constituents are present in them, consisting of silica and other water-soluble silicates.
-They also contain 0.2 to 0.9 percent flavonoids, composed primarily of kaempferol and quercetin.
+Field horsetail is characterised by its high silica content.
+In the past, the herb was used to polish pots and was regarded as a kind of sandpaper.
+Pots used to be made of tin, which is how the name ‘tin herb’ came about.
+However, it also contains other beneficial compounds.
+Field horsetail was already being used as a herbal remedy as far back as the Middle Ages.
+It then, however, fell into obscurity.
+It was not until the Reverend Sebastian Kneipp – regarded as the founder of hydrotherapy – that the herb was deliberately reintroduced into use, and he recognised the value of its constituents.
+The green summer shoots, in particular, contain many beneficial compounds.
+They consist of around 10 per cent mineral components, comprising silicic acid and other water-soluble silicates.
+They also contain 0.2 to 0.9 per cent flavonoids, which consist primarily of kaempferol and quercetin.
 Carboxylic acid, glycosides and potassium are also present.
 Alkaloids, such as nicotine, make up the smallest proportion.

 Suitable for internal and external use

-Field horsetail can be used in many different ways.
-Because its silica content is very high, it tastes rather woody.
-Nevertheless, the young shoots can be chopped or ground and added to sauces, soups or smoothies.
-Another option for internal use is to make tea with field horsetail.
-The herb can either be used fresh or dried after harvesting.
-One teaspoon of horsetail should then be poured over with 250 milliliters of cold water.
-This mixture is left to stand for several hours and then boiled.
-After straining the herbs, the tea can be enjoyed warm.
-It is even easier to buy ready-packaged tea, for example from VITALOVE.
-A field horsetail tincture can also be prepared.
-To do this, the herb is cut into small pieces and covered with high-proof alcohol in a sealable container.
-The liquid is then left to steep for four weeks.
-It then only needs to be filtered through a coffee filter.
-The tincture can be used both externally and internally.
-Another option for external use is to add field horsetail to bath water.
-Two teaspoons of the herb are enough as an addition to a full bath.
-Creams, ointments or compresses can also be made from the herb.
+Field horsetail is very versatile in its uses.
+However, as its silica content is very high, it has a rather woody taste.
+Nevertheless, the young shoots can be chopped or ground and used as an addition to sauces, soups or smoothies.
+Another way to use it internally is to make tea from field horsetail.
+To do this, the herb can either be used fresh or dried after harvesting.
+Then, pour 250 millilitres of cold water over one teaspoon of horsetail.
+This mixture is left to stand for several hours and then brought to the boil.
+Once the herbs have been strained out, the tea can be enjoyed warm.
+It is even easier to buy ready-packaged tea, such as VITALOVE.
+You can also make a field horsetail tincture.
+To do this, chop the herb finely and place it in a sealable container, then pour high-proof alcohol over it.
+Leave the liquid to infuse for four weeks.
+It then simply needs to be filtered through a coffee filter.
+The tincture can be used not only externally but also internally.
+Another option for external use is to add field horsetail to your bathwater.
+Just two teaspoons of the herb are sufficient for a full bath.
+Creams, ointments and compresses can also be made from the herb.

-It is important, however, that when taking field horsetail, you make sure not to consume it for too long without medical supervision.
-Even though there are no real dosage guidelines, it is best to speak with a doctor about the plan before starting.
-Especially in cases of heart or kidney problems, it should not be taken.
+However, it is important to ensure that, when taking field horsetail, you do not consume it for too long without medical supervision.
+Even though there are no specific dosage guidelines, it is best to discuss your plans with a doctor before starting to take it.
+In particular, you should avoid taking it if you have heart or kidney problems.

 Frequently Asked Questions